 - ¼ cup honey

 - Place the walnuts and cocoa powder into a food processor fitted with the chopping blade.
 Pulse until finely ground and mixture is just starting to clump.

 - Line a 9" tart pan with plastic wrap and sprinkle 2 Tablespoons of the walnut mixture over the bottom.

 - Add the honey and sea salt to the walnut mixture and pulse until mixture forms a dough.
 Pat the dough into the tart pan and place in the refrigerator to cool.

 - Skim off the coconut cream from the top of the can and place in a mixing bowl with the honey.
 Beat on high for 10-15 minutes.
-Spread the filling into the tart shell and refrigerate.
+Spread the filling into the tart shell and refrigerate 8 hours, or overnight.

 - When ready to serve, arrange the sliced strawberries on top of the tart or serve them alongside.

 This recipe was first posted by GI 365 | Gourmet Innovations.
 All content is Copyright Protected - ©2013 - 2014 GI 365.
 All Rights Reserved.
 This content is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License